 the rip of 2 pronged birdsong

 covered by 1st light and memory.

 I left the Philippines in late august, after spending 6 months as a peace corps volunteer promoting eco-tourism in a small town on Panay island.
 I learned much in the process, but overall it was a mixed experience - both rewarding (especially the people and my terrace overlooking the Sulu Sea) and frustrating (dealing with the bureaucratic municipality and prevailing lack of work ethic).
 I will miss the slurp of sea hitting the beach and some of the most gorgeous sunsets I’ve ever enjoyed.
 Plus some really fantastic storms.
-[More detail on request.]
-Lest you think me naïve in my dealings with emerging countries, much of my career has been in development in Africa and E Europe with the Philippines being my first excursion in Asia.
-The best times there were spent in the mountain barangays – where isolation and poverty are the norm but the beauty overwhelming and the work rewarding.
+The best times were spent in the mountain barangays – where isolation and poverty are the norm but the beauty overwhelming and the work rewarding.
 The photos reflect my last excursion - three days in the rain revisiting the eco-trail traced while I was there.